Finding Fitz Roy:

 On April 29th, 2017, Dani Bradford (aka Lone Rucksack) left Washington, DC on a motorcycle headed south through North America, through Central America, through South America, ending in Patagonia at Fitz Roy.

 Halfway through the trip, just outside of San Pedro Sula, Honduras, she was hit by a truck who rode across the highway in front of her.
 She spent a week in the hospital, 2+ months in a wheelchair, and 11 months recovering.
 On June 8, 2018, she left San Pedro Sula after fixing her motorcycle, and hit the road again.

-She’ll be traveling over 18,000+ miles for 5+ months, through 18 different countries—USA, Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Bolivia, Paraguay, Brazil, Uruguay, Argentina, Chile— with nothing more than two saddlebags of gear for sleeping outside and camera equipment.
+The motorcycle journey will cover over 14,500+ miles through 18 different countries—USA, Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Bolivia, Paraguay, Brazil, Uruguay, Argentina, Chile— carrying nothing more than two saddlebags of gear for sleeping outside and camera equipment.

 Finding Fitz Roy

 Departure Date: April 29th, 2017 from Washington DC

 Distance: Roughly 14,500 miles— from Washington, DC to Fitz Roy, Argentina (Patagonia)

 Countries: 18 countries